commercetools/nodejs/docs/sdk/api/apiRequestBuilder.md

 #### withTotal

-You can also append the `withTotal` option to the uri when making a get request if you want to do not need tht total when for instance fetching orders.
-[More info here](https://docs.commercetools.com/release-notes#releases-2018-05-24-data-erasure)
+You can also append the `withTotal` option to the uri when making a query.
+[More info here](https://docs.commercetools.com/http-api#pagedqueryresult).

 This can be done by using the `.withTotal(false)` method.